1ucket/Workers-Resources-Vehicle-Export/README.md

 ⚠️ Notes

     I could only test the Early Start DLC as I don't own any others.
 Added the other DLCs with the same scheme.
 If it differs you may have to modify the VEHICLE_SUBFOLDERS variable.
+    Kyrillic letters are not displayed in the diagrams, as the default fonts are not able to.
     Currently no modded vehicles are supported.
 Might add that in the future.